BarbWire-1/geometrix/README.md

 * number of points,
 * connection between points (next point),
-* fills perline/ fill-themes (1 to ... get applied per %points) working now for a single object (class) now *somehow* .
+* fills perline/ fill-themes (1 to ... get applied per %points)

-As novice to this, I'd be happy for any ideas... so please feel invited 😁

 ...and running all (current) "dynamix"